bottledcode/RFC/drafts/records.md

 updateUserRole($uid, 'admin'); // accidental passing of a non-sensical value for uid
 ```

-Currently, the only solution to this is to use a class, but this requires a lot of boilerplate code.
+Currently, the only solution to this is to use a class, but this requires significant boilerplate code.
 Further, `readonly` classes have numerous edge cases and are rather unwieldy.

 #### The solution